iltommi/qdb-documentation/source/reference/qdbd.rst

     Example
         Have one copy of every entry in the hive::

-            wrpmed --replication=2
+            qdbd --replication=2

 .. option:: --transient

     Disable persistence.
-Evicted data is lost when wrpmed is :term:`transient`.
+Evicted data is lost when qdbd is :term:`transient`.

 .. option:: -r <path>, --root=<path>